toydotgame/toydotgame.net/index.md

 static site generator (Jekyll). <small>(Although technically my second attempt at it overall)</small>

-Other than that, I maintain a few of my own [projects](/projects) as
+Other than that, I maintain a few of my own [projects](/projects) as FOSS for the world, I contribute infrequently to Wikipedia, and I'm also a technical Minecrafter to an extent :3.

-<abbr title="Free and Open Source Software">FOSS</abbr> for the world, I
+*[FOSS]: Free and Open Source Software
-contribute infrequently to Wikipedia, and I'm also a technical Minecrafter to an extent :3.

 ## Links
 <style>